-Payment of this supplement will ensure accommodation in a double (or twin) room for single occupancy throughout the tour.
+Payment of this supplement will ensure accommodation in a double room for single occupancy throughout the tour except in Dilijan where a standard single room will be provided.
 The number of rooms available for single occupancy is extremely limited.
 People wishing to take this supplement are therefore advised to book well in advance.